Saint-Malo

-Saint-Malo (/sæ̃ ˈmɑːloʊ/, /ˌsæ̃ məˈloʊ/, [sɛ̃ malo]; Gallo: Saent-Malô; Sant-Maloù) is a historic French port in Ille-et-Vilaine, Brittany, on the English Channel coast.
+Saint-Malo (/sæ̃ ˈmɑːloʊ/, /ˌsæ̃ məˈloʊ/, [sɛ̃ malo]; Gallo: Saent-Malô; Sant-Maloù) is a historic French port commune in Ille-et-Vilaine, Brittany.

-The walled city had a long history of piracy, earning much wealth from local extortion and overseas adventures.
-In 1944, the Allies heavily bombed Saint-Malo.
-The city changed into a popular tourist centre, with a ferry terminal serving the Channel Islands of Jersey and Guernsey, as well as the Southern English settlements of Portsmouth, Hampshire and Poole, Dorset.
+The walled city on the English Channel coast has a long history of piracy, earning much wealth from local extortion and overseas adventures.
+In 1944, during World War II, the Allies heavily bombed Saint-Malo.
+The city became a popular tourist centre, with a ferry terminal serving the Channel Islands of Jersey and Guernsey, as well as the Southern English settlements of Portsmouth, Hampshire and Poole, Dorset.

-The famous transatlantic single-handed yacht race Route du Rhum, which takes place every four years in November, is between Saint Malo and Pointe-à-Pitre in Guadeloupe.
+The transatlantic single-handed yacht race Route du Rhum, which takes place every four years in November, is between Saint Malo and Pointe-à-Pitre in Guadeloupe.

 Population

 The population in 2017 was 46,097 – though this can increase to up to 300,000 in the summer tourist season.
 With the suburbs included, the metropolitan area's population is approximately 133,000 (2017).

 The population of the commune more than doubled in 1967 with the merging of three communes: Saint-Malo, Saint-Servan (population 14,963 in 1962) and Paramé (population 8,811 in 1962).

 Inhabitants of Saint-Malo are called Malouins in French.
 The population data in the table and graph below refer to the commune of Saint-Malo proper in its geography for the given years.